-Schneider Electric emphasises one approach as the most accurate; to take continuous measurements of the power expended by the various IT and infrastructural elements in a data centre.
+Schneider Electric emphasises one approach as the most accurate; to take continuous measurements of the power expended by the various IT and infrastructural elements in a data center.

 The white paper discusses this approach – and the options available for continuous metering and monitoring.
-These options all depend on the purpose and surroundings of each data centre.
+These options all depend on the purpose and surroundings of each data center.

 The white paper looks at the factors that should be considered when acquiring and analysing data on a continuous basis for calculating PUE.

 In the white paper, Schneider Electric also includes a discussion of the drivers that can affect how one chooses to deploy the most appropriate data acquisition and aggregation tools for one's needs.